mosesmulwa-bebop/TCP-IP-Server-and-Client/README.md

 # Files
 ## Client.py
-Contains python code for the client.
+Contains Python code for the client.
 ## Server.py
-Contains python code for the server.
+Contains Python code for the server.

 # Useful links: